fyne-io/docs.fyne.io/explore/layouts.md

 {% include layout.html name="padded" %}

+You can also specify each site separately using `CustomPadded` layout.

+{% include layout.html name="custompadded" %}

 ## Combining Layouts

 It is possible to build up more complex application structures by using multiple layouts.